Reading.help: Supporting EFL Readers with Proactive and On-Demand Explanation of English Grammar and Semantics: Evaluation

 \textbf{LLM's self validation vs. human validation. }The LLM’s self-validation rated the responses as 93\% Valid for vocabulary, 97\% Valid for comprehension, and 96\% valid for Grammar.
 According to the LLM, vocabulary mistakes (7\% invalid) were often due to fabricated or irrelevant contexts and mistranslations, while comprehension issues (3\% invalid) stemmed from fabricated details beyond the original text.
 Grammar errors (4\% invalid) centered on incorrect verb tenses.
 Except for omissions of Korean translations in Vocabulary, the LLM’s error diagnoses largely aligned with those of the human experts.

-In addition to the validity rates, \autoref{tab:validation_accuracy} presents accuracy metrics for vocabulary, comprehension, and grammar tasks by self-validation.
+In addition to validity rates, \autoref{tab:validation_accuracy} presents accuracy metrics for vocabulary, comprehension, and grammar tasks by self-validation.
 All metrics (Precision, Recall, F1 Score) were calculated using `valid' as the positive class, with human expert evaluations serving as the ground truth.

-Notably, Vocabulary exhibited the largest gap between Precision (79.57) and Recall (97.37), resulting in a comparatively lower F1 Score (87.57) and Accuracy (79).
-As previously explained, this discrepancy arises primarily from frequent missing or incomplete information in the explanations.
-When evaluated by the LLM, these issues often went undetected and were mistakenly classified as `Valid'.
-In contrast, comprehension and grammar both received high valid rates from human experts and the LLM, demonstrating consistently strong accuracy.
-Overall, these findings indicate that LLMs and humans exhibit similar validation behavior, except in the area of vocabulary, where humans can detect missing or incomplete information that LLMs cannot.
+Comprehension shows the highest agreement with human judgments.
+Vocabulary is similar to grammar and slightly higher.
+Overall, these findings indicate that LLMs and humans exhibit similar validation behavior.